ISI-apex/hpsc-bsp/README.md

 All files are downloaded and built in a working directory, which defaults to `BUILD`.
 You may optionally specify a different working directory using `-w`.
+Use the `-p` flag to set the stage/release name, otherwise the default name is "SNAPSHOT".

 Yocto Build
 -----------